chitharth1234-coder/DecodeLabs-Internship/README.md

 - Edit the `TIMEZONES` array in `TimezoneSelector.jsx` to add, remove, or reorder timezone options.
 - Styling uses Tailwind utility classes directly in the component — adjust classes like `border-slate-200`, `rounded-xl`, or `text-slate-700` to match your design system.

-## Quick Preview (no local setup)

-Paste the component code into CodeSandbox or StackBlitz using their React template, add `lucide-react` as a dependency, and it will run instantly in the browser.